RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Where the role alone is ambiguous (e.g., Chief Information Officer) the department/agency must be present in the common name.
 The organizational information in the common name must match that in the organizational unit attributes.

-Practice Note:
-In the case of “Chief Information Officer”, use of department/agency in the common name is redundant but is included for usability purposes.
-Display of the common name is widely supported in applications.
-Other attributes may or may not be presented to users.

 Devices that are the subject of certificates issued under this policy shall be assigned either a geo‑political name or an Internet domain component name.
 Device names shall take one of the following forms: